Fact Definition

 Enterprise architects (people who design and construct enterprises and enterprise-wide solutions using concepts and principles) have to deal with complexity and change in organizations.
 Facts are important here.

-As an architect you want to know how as precise as possible how complex certain things are or should be.
+As an architect, you want to know how complex certain things are or should be as precisely as possible.
 Also, you want to know as precisely as possible how often certain types of changes take place.

 By knowing well when a fact is a fact, the better you can understand complexity and change in an organization and the better you can deal with that.